HD 45364: Planetary system

-It was difficult to explain how such resonant configuration of planetary orbits could evolve, mainly due to the planets orbital eccentricities being about 4-5 times too high, although planetary system formation models involving hydrodynamic effects have been proposed.
+It was difficult to explain how such resonant configuration of planetary orbits could evolve, mainly due to the planets orbital eccentricities being about four to five times too high, although planetary system formation models involving hydrodynamic effects have been proposed.

 As in 2022, refined radial-velocity data shows the planetary orbits are more circular and widely spaced, therefore planets are slightly out of mean motion resonance state.